parsa-epfl/cloudsuite/docs/benchmarks/web-search.md

 ### Starting the server (Index Node) ###

 To start the server you have to first `pull` the server image and then run it.
-To `pull` the server image, use the following command:
+To `pull` the server image, use the following command (to be done on the same host as dataset):

 	$ docker pull cloudsuite/web-search:server